awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 The environment variable is injected by default into the containers of Amazon ECS tasks launched on Amazon EC2 instances that are running at least version `1.39.0` of the Amazon ECS container agent\.
 For more information, see [Amazon ECS Container Agent Versions](ecs-agent-versions.md)\.

 **Note**
 You can add support for this feature on Amazon EC2 instances using older versions of the Amazon ECS container agent by updating the agent to the latest version\.
-For more information, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+For more information, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.

 ## Task metadata endpoint version 4 paths<a name="task-metadata-endpoint-v4-paths"></a>